T-Troll/alienfx-tools/README.md

 ## Requirements
 - Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX needs to be present in the system).
 - Windows 10 v1903 or later (64-bit only).
-Windows 11 not officially supported by fan control due to instability, use at you own risk!
-- If you plan to use fan control, "Memory integrity" (Settings->Update&Security->Security->Device Security->Core isolation) should be disabled.
-- If you plan to use fan control (especially into Windows 11), "Fast startup" (Control panel->Power options->Power buttons) should be disabled.
 - `alienfan-gui` and `-cli` always require Administrator rights to work (for communication with hardware).
 - `alienfx-gui` require Administrator rights in some cases:
   - "Disable AWCC" selected in Settings (stopping AWCC service require Administrator privileges)
-  - "Esif temperature" selected (access to ESIF values blocked from user account)
+  - "Use BIOS sensors" selected (access to ESIF values blocked from user account)
   - "Enable Fan control" selected (the same reason as for `alienfan-gui`)
-- `alienfx-mon` require Administrator rights in case ESIF or BIOS monitoring enabled (the same reason as for `alienfx-gui`)
+- `alienfx-mon` require Administrator rights in case BIOS or Alienware monitoring enabled (the same reason as for `alienfx-gui`)
 - `alienfx-cli` does not require Administrator privilege and can be run at any level.
 - All the tools don't require an Internet connection, but `alienfan-gui`, `alienfx-mon` and `alienfx-gui` will connect to GitHub to check for updates if a connection is available.
 - All the tools does not collect and share any personal data.
 Some hardware data collected (but not shared) during hardware detection process.

 ## Installation
 - Download the latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).
+- Unpack the archive to any directory of your choice or just run the installer.
+- Run `alienfx-gui` or `alienfx-cli probe` to check and set light names (light control tools will have limited functionality without this step).
 - (Optional) `Ambient` effect mode uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
 Other modes don't require it, so you need it if you plan to use `Ambient` effects only.
 - (Optional) For LightFX-enabled games/applications, copy `LightFx.dll` into game/application folder.
 - (Optional) For `alienfx-cli` high-level support, both of my emulated (see above) or Alienware LightFX DLLs should be installed on your computer.
 These are installed automatically with Alienware Command Center, and the program should pick them up.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu, then "Allow 3rd-party applications" in older Desktop version.
-- Unpack the archive to any directory of your choice or just run the installer.
 - (Optional) For the fan control, it's highly recommended to set correct overboost values and maximal fans RPM.
 You can do it at GUI apps first start or by running `alienfx-cli setover` command.
-- (Optional) You can install and run Open Hardware Monitor before running fan control apps - this provide more sensors to control.
+- (Optional) You can install and run `Libre Hardware Monitor` before running fan control apps - this provide more sensors to control.
-- Run `alienfx-gui` or `alienfx-cli probe` to check and set light names (all tools will have limited functionality without this step).

 Please read [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)-for-release-v6.x.x.x) guide first!